Sutton Community Academy: Opening

+Sawston Village College was founded in 1930, the first village college in the UK.
+The 1967 Plowden Report had commended the virtues of 'community' schools.

+There were six coffee bars, staffed by older volunteers, often parents.
+There was a fully-equipped hairdressing salon.
+At the start there were 24 teachers with 300 children, to reach 100 teachers, and 1,320 children.
+Parents could join any class that they liked.
+Each lesson lasted the entire morning or the entire afternoon, with no hordes of children changing lessons.
+There was a disco, which was open in the lunchtime.
+The children were to be equals with the teachers; it was revolutionary.

+Leicestershire and Cambridgeshire built similar schools in the early 1970s.
+It was a form of free-rein and free-form utopian educational communitarianism, which had the most nascent popularity in the early 1970s, but had receded by the late 1970s, and totally disappeared by the 1980s, although many university student unions, to this day, are often notably modelled on this same equal-footing approach.

 The county council built schools, and the district council built sports facilities.
 On 15 September 1970, both councils met and agreed to develop a joint-use school.
 Another meeting was held in February 1971, between the Labour district and the Conservative county council.
 At the end of April 1971, the scheme was approved by Nottinghamshire Education Committee. £30,000 came from the district council for the building, and construction started in January 1972 by Searsons Ltd, under the CLASP building technique.
 The headteacher was the former head of Geography at Rushcliffe Technical Grammar School for Boys.

 In 1970 it was to be called the Garden Lane Comprehensive School.
 Sutton-in-Ashfield Girls' Grammar School closed in July 1970, which had opened in 1920.
 There were three phases, to cost £1,330,207.

 The school was featured on 'The Education Debate' at 11.30pm, on Tuesday 15 March 1977 on BBC1, presented by Harry Rée, a former grammar school head.
 On Monday 8 December 1980, David Hawksworth of Woman's Hour visited the school.
 The school was also featured on the 'Education Roadshow' on Radio 4, on Sunday 12 October 1986.

+Buildings

+A similar school, for 1,320 children was proposed in early 1975, to open in September 1977, to be known as Kirkby Centre, in the town centre, not the outskirts of the town; today this is Outwood Academy Kirkby.
+It was reduced in buildings, and does not have a sixth form.

+The leisure facilities, known as Sutton Recreation Centre, opened 18 months late, on Monday February 7, 1977, with a sports centre and squash courts, six badminton courts.
+The theatre had 230 seats, with two licensed bars and restaurant, was not complete by February 1977, but would open later in the year.
+It was to cost £720,000 but this was now over £1m.
+The new Ashfield Council took over running the new leisure centre.
+The theatre, two licensed bars, and restaurant opened in September 1977.